PHP Monitoring and Performance Management

 - Slow Requests

-Please see Instana’s PHP documentation page for more details.
+Please see Instana’s PHP Sensor documentation page for more details.

-After automatically discovering PHP, Instana maps out the entire application infrastructure from entry to endpoint and begins collecting key performance indicators to determine the health in real-time.
-Some of these include:
+After automatically discovering PHP, Instana maps out the entire application infrastructure from entry to endpoint and begins collecting key performance indicators to determine the health of PHP applications in real-time.
+Instana’s PHP Monitoring metrics include:

 - Average Latency